Count Dracula in popular culture: Comics

 Horror comics suffered in competition from the superhero fiction genre, with Dracula and other vampires sometimes finding their mythos absorbed into the genre, such as Dracula's cape seen in films being part of the inspiration for the look of Batman.
 Dracula was first adapted into a comic in the Avon in August 1953 as Eerie #12.
 The comic generally faithful to Stoker's book with a changed ending.
 The comic book industries self-regulation of American comics forbid vampires from appearing in major comic publications such as Marvel Comics, DC Comics and other major publications from 1954 to 1971.
 In 1962 and 1963, Dell Publishing released comics based on the Universal horror properties including Dracula.
 These comics featured new stories, not based on the films.
 Dell re-thought Dracula in 1966, where a follow-up comic turned a descendant of Dracula, who turned into a character that resembled Batman.

-The Tomb of Dracula was released by Marvel in the early 1970s that led to Count Dracula later battling superheroes such as Doctor Strange and Captain Britain.
+The Tomb of Dracula was released by Marvel in the early 1970s that led to Count Dracula later battling superheroes such as Doctor Strange and Captain Britain, as well as the Werewolf by Night and The Frankenstein Monster.
 Dracula Lives!
 (1973) and Giant-Size Dracula (1974) followed with Marvel ending its Dracula comics in 1980.
 The 1980s included Dracula titles including Blood of Dracula which ran for 19 issues.
 Other titles ranged from Eternity Comics's adaptation of Stoker's novel to Pioneer Comics' Vegas Knights which had Dracula fighting ninjas.
 In 1991, Marvel recreated The Tomb of Dracula for a four-issue limited series.
 By the end of the year, DC published Batman & Dracula: Red Rain which sold well.

 Topps Comics published an adaptation on the Bram Stoker's Dracula film.

 In 1992 to 1994, Dracula would battle several characters ranging from Zorro, to several superheroes including Spider-Man, the Silver Surfer and the X-Men.

+The Teenage Mutant Ninja Turtles Adventures Special #2 featured a horror movie that the Ninja Turtles were watching containing a vampire that might be Count Dracula working with Frankenstein's monster, a werewolf that might be the Wolf Man, and a gill-man working to rescue the Bride of Frankenstein from an unnamed mad scientist.
+Because of Krang's attack on the Ninja Turtles' lair having him attempt to fire a mutation ray at them, the television was destroyed and a composite creature called Monsterex manifested out of thin air.
+It possesses the fangs, cape, and left torso of the vampire.

 Several indie publishers such as IDW Publishing and Dark Horse Comics making darker and horror themed comics such as 30 Days of Night led to an illustrated issue of the novel Dracula in 2009 as well as Konami's Castlevania franchise.

+Dracula battled the famous Kaiju Godzilla in Godzilla's Monsterpiece Theatre by IDW Publishing, in a story that also sees him turning Sherlock Holmes a vampire and clashing with Jay Gatsby when he schemes to make Daisy his newest bride.